SEIS: Subspace-based Equivariance and Invariance Scores for Neural Representations

 \section{Introduction}

-The remarkable success of deep learning across computer vision, physics simulation, and molecular biology is largely attributed to the effective utilization of inductive biases \cite{bronstein2017geometric}.
-Convolutional Neural Networks (CNNs) integrate translation equivariance to handle spatial data efficiently \cite{lecun1989backpropagation}, while recent advances in Group equivariant CNNs (G-CNNs) \cite{cohen2016group} and Graph Neural Networks (GNNs) \cite{weiler2019general} extend these principles to rotation, reflection, and permutation symmetries.
-However, despite these architectural guarantees, the empirical behavior of learned representations often diverges from mathematical ideals due to non-linearities, pooling, and discretization artifacts \cite{azulay2019deep}.
-As a result, downstream performance alone provides an incomplete picture: a model may perform well while internally violating the geometric assumptions it was designed to respect.
+The remarkable success of deep learning across computer vision \cite{he2016deep}, physics simulation \cite{sanchez2020learning}, and molecular biology \cite{jumper2021highly} is largely attributed to the effective utilization of inductive biases \cite{bronstein2017geometric}.
+Convolutional Neural Networks (CNNs) \cite{lecun1989backpropagation} achieve translation equivariance through weight sharing across spatial locations, while Group equivariant CNNs (G-CNNs) \cite{cohen2016group} extend this to rotation and reflection symmetries, and Graph Neural Networks (GNNs) \cite{weiler2019general} encode permutation symmetries as architectural constraints.
+However, many modern architectures, such as Vision Transformers (ViT) \cite{dosovitskiy2021image}, do not provide explicit geometric guarantees, and even architectures designed with such priors may exhibit behavior that deviates from idealized assumptions in practice \cite{azulay2019deep}.
+As a result, downstream performance alone provides an incomplete picture: a model may perform well while internally violating the geometric assumptions it was designed to respect \cite{geirhos2020shortcut, nguyen2015deep}.

 The central challenge lies in quantifying these internal properties.
-Existing approaches \cite{goodfellow2009measuring, kvinge2022ways, bruintjes2023affects, quiroga2023invariance} typically evaluate whether model outputs remain stable under geometric transformations of the input.
+Existing approaches \cite{goodfellow2009measuring, lenc2015understanding, kvinge2022ways, deng2022strong, bruintjes2023affects, quiroga2023invariance} typically evaluate whether model outputs remain stable under geometric transformations of the input.
 However, they require predefining specific target properties (e.g., translation equivariant) to evaluate.
 Moreover, such tests conflate two distinct failure modes: they cannot distinguish between representations that have lost geometric information entirely (functional failure) and those that preserve the information but re-encode it in a different basis (structural misalignment).